FastComments/fastcomments-blog/src/content/(9-10-2020) Customizing The Comment Widget Text.md

 #### How it Works

-Like other widget customizations, this will be handled on the <a href="https://fastcomments.com/auth/my-account/customize-widget" target="_blank">Customizations</a> page.
+Like other widget customizations, this is now handled on the <a href="https://fastcomments.com/auth/my-account/customize-widget" target="_blank">Customizations</a> page.

 Enter the domain you want to customize text for, and either a specific URL or * for all pages.